 Non-native speakers and students who lack adequate skills to be successful in college-level reading and writing will be required to complete basic course work in preparation for their college-level classes.
 Placement will be based on the Compass test, ACT scores, and/or diagnostic essays.
-Students who place in ENG 095 will normally be expected to complete ENG 096 before advancing to ENG 099 and/or ENG 100.
 Students who place in ENG 099 will be expected to complete ENG 100 before advancing to ENG 101.
 Exceptions may be made if warranted by subsequent testing and/or the recommendation of the program coordinator and the Vice President for Academic Affairs.